SherryXu/iot-developer-demo-kit-python/Pi_senseHat/README.md

      magnetometer /
      accelerometer /
      gyroscope`
-    -  `/message/<messages>` <br>
+    -  `/message/<messages>`
-      Show messages on the SenseHat screen.<br> 8 characters at most are allowed one time.
+      Show messages on the SenseHat screen.
+      8 characters at most are allowed one time.
 Since this operation is not asyncronized, delays up to 10 seconds are expected for the response.